The 2019 Texas Legislature enacted three new laws that will change the way physicians prescribe opioids.

 The Texas Medical Association pushed for the delay, which will give electronic health record (EHR) vendors more time to make software changes that will allow prescribers to access PMP Aware directly from their EHR.
 The bill requires electronic prescribing of opioids unless a waiver is granted.
 Electronic prescribing diminishes the chance of opioids being misused.

 HB 3284 works in tandem with the Supplemental Budget Bill – Senate Bill 500, by Sen. Jane Nelson (R-Flower Mound).
 SB 500 provides about $6 million to the Board of Pharmacy to upgrade the PMP and to purchase user licenses for all prescribers and pharmacists to have electronic access to the PMP through their EHRs.
-This will save physicians about $50 per year in fees.
+This will save physicians who were already using that service about $50 per year in fees.
+SB 500 took effect when Gov. Greg Abbott signed it into law in June.

-Finally, House Bill 2174 by Rep. John Zerwas, MD (R-Richmond) sets opioid prescription limits for acute pain.
-Opioid prescriptions for acute pain may not exceed 10 days and cannot include any refills.
+Finally, House Bill 2174 by Rep. John Zerwas, MD (R-Richmond) requires that opioid prescriptions for acute pain may not exceed 10 days and cannot include any refills.
 This does not include treatments for substance abuse, chronic pain, or cancer care.
 It also does not include any end-of-life care, like palliative care or hospice.

-For more information on electronic prescribing, visit TMA’s online prescribing resource center, or contact TMA's HIT Department at (800) 880-5720 or by email.
+More information on electronic prescribing can also be found at TMA’s online prescribing resource center, or by contacting TMA's HIT Department at (800) 880-5720 or by email.